Related rates (HL)

 dVdt=ddt(π0h1(x1)2dy)=ddh(π0h1(x1)2dy)dhdt=π(1(h1)2)dhdt\begin{align*} \frac{\d V}{\d t} &= \frac{\d}{\d t}\left(\pi \int_0^h 1 - (x - 1)^2 \d y\right) \\ &= \frac{\d}{\d h}\left(\pi \int_0^h 1 - (x - 1)^2 \d y\right) \cdot \frac{\d h}{\d t} \\ &= \pi\left(1 - (h - 1)^2\right) \cdot \frac{\d h}{\d t} \end{align*}

 by using chain rule and the fundamental theorem of calculus.
-(You can just integrate then differentiate to check.)
+(Or you can just integrate then differentiate to check.)

 We also have radius